vikaspotluri123/simple-mfa/docs/get-started/integrate.md

 		switch (validationResult.response.action) {
 			// Action is a string* describing the action to be taken - you need to respond accordingly.
 			// *fully type safe - typescript will infer the available cases for you 🎉

+			// Note: SimpleMfa doesn't provide any kind of rate limiting -
+			// make sure these actions are guarded from misuse.

 			// possible cases intentionally omitted in this section
 			default: {
 				logger.error({message: `Unknown SimpleMfa server action: ${validationResult.response.action}`});